AharoniLab/AharoniLab/README.md

 - 👋 Hi, I’m @AharoniLab
-- 👀 I’m interested in Plant Metabolomics
+- 👀 I’m interested in plant specialized metabolism
 - 🌱 I’m currently learning the mysteries of the Universe
-- 💞️ I’m looking to collaborate on Metabolomics/Lipidomics/MultiOmics
+- 💞️ I’m looking to collaborate on developing computational methods in Metabolomics/Lipidomics/Multi-omics
 - 📫 How to reach me aalab@weizmann.ac.il

 <!---